 The wake was a who’s who of powerful people.
 College President’s, executive VPs, high-powered attorneys, wall street brokers.
 It made my brother and I feel very good to see so many of my Dad’s friends and associates.
 The line was long and it took a couple of hours to see everyone.

 Towards the end of the night a man walked in who looked a little out of place.
 He was wearing a baseball cap and a pair of khakis with a golf shirt and a rumpled jacket.
 He had a work ID badge hanging around his neck.
 I noticed him as soon as he walked in, and I didn’t recognize him.
 He didn’t talk to anyone, he just waited on line and made his way up to our family to pay respects.
-He shook my hand and simply said “I’m so sorry for your loss.”
+He shook my hand and simply said “I’m so sorry for your loss.
+Your father was a great friend to me.”
 After he got through the line, he went and sat in the back in a chair by himself.
 I noticed he said a few words to a few of the people from my Dad’s office.
 Then he got up slowly, put his cap back on, and started to walk out.